 What will the new iPhone feature?

 There have been deliberations as to whether the phone will feature a triple lens camera, facial recognition and an edge-to-edge screen.
 Out of the three (predicted) releases, it appears that two will feature an OLED screen display.
+One will be 6.5-inch, which means that when the phone is turned to landscape, you’ll see more in certain apps like you would on an iPad.
+As the iPhones are set to feature bigger screens, the prospect of an Apple pen or stylus becomes more and more relevant.
+Having said this, it’s not looking likely for this year’s launch.
 It’s theorised that all three will feature Face ID, due to the ongoing technological challenges involved with Touch ID, although this will undoubtedly be decided based on the feedback from iPhone X users.
 They could also decide to create a new version of fingerprint scanning using Touch ID, but on the display itself rather than on the home button.

 Following previous releases, we can easily predict the processor that these new Apple devices will have.
 The iPhone 7 had the A10 Fusion, the iPhone 8 and X had the A11 Bionic and so you would expect that the next iPhone would feature an A12 processor followed by a new code name.
 It’s suspected that the processor will be quicker and more efficient, improving the device’s performance even further.